0jonjo/alljobs/README.md

 - [x] 5.
 Candidate applies for a job opening
 - [x] 6.
 Headhunter sees everyone registered for a job opening
 - [x] 7.
 Headhunter writes comments on the applicant's profile for a job
 - [x] 8.
-Headhunter stars a profile
+Headhunter stars a profile - [x]
-- [] 9.
-Headhunter rejects applicant providing feedback
+9. Headhunter rejects applicant providing feedback
-- [] 10.
-Headhunter sends proposal to applicant
+10. Headhunter sends proposal to applicant
-- [] 11.
-Applicant receives feedback if rejected for a job
+11. Applicant receives feedback if rejected for a job
-- [] 12.
-Candidate receives proposal sent by headhunter
+12. Candidate receives proposal sent by headhunter
-- [] 13.
-Candidate accepts/rejects proposal
+13. Candidate accepts/rejects proposal
-- [] 14.
-Headhunter receives response from candidate
+14. Headhunter receives response from candidate
-- [] 15.
-Headhunter closes registration for a job
+15. Headhunter closes registration for a job

 ## Install